MrForExample/Path-to-AMI/README.md

-# Building AMI (Agile Machine Intelligence) For Truth and Love ⚔️🥀
+## Building AMI (Agile Machine Intelligence) for Truth and Love ⚔️🥀

 ### [Link to all Research Articles](https://mrforexample.github.io/Path-to-AMI/)